Tyson Kidd: Career-ending injury and producer role (2015–present)

 On June 1, 2015, Kidd suffered a spinal cord injury from Samoa Joe's "Muscle Buster" finishing maneuver during a dark match on Raw.
 Several weeks later, WWE stated that he would be out of action for over a year.
 Kidd tweeted that only 5% of people survive his injury and that he had 16 staples, four screws, and a rod inserted in his neck.
 Discussing the injury, journalist Dave Meltzer said "It is unbelievable that Tyson Kidd came through as well as he did", and noted that most people who survive the injury end up quadriplegic, comparing it to Christopher Reeve's injury.

-On June 29, 2017, Kidd was hired as a full-time employee for WWE as a producer, thus ending his in-ring career.
-WWE moved Kidd to the alumni section of their website.
+Due to the injury, Kidd was forced to retire from in-ring competition but continues to work for WWE as a backstage producer.
+Following his retirement, WWE would begin using his real name "TJ Wilson", to refer to him when it pertained to interviews on social media.

 Personal life

-Wilson befriended Teddy Hart and Harry Smith at the age of ten; through them, he became close to the rest of the Hart wrestling family, with whom he lived for several years.
+Wilson befriended Teddy Hart and Harry Smith at the age of ten; through them, he became close to the rest of the Hart wrestling family, with whom he lived with for several years.

 In June 2013, Wilson married Hart family member and fellow professional wrestler Natalya, whom he had been dating and living with since November 2001.
 Their relationship and wedding were featured on WWE's reality television series Total Divas.

-Wilson and his then tag team partner Claudio Castagnoli (then known as Cesaro) revealed that although they were originally teamed by WWE without their input, they clicked personally and subsequently became very close real life friends.
+Wilson and his then-tag team partner Claudio Castagnoli (then known as Cesaro) revealed that although they were originally teamed by WWE without their input, they clicked personally and subsequently became very close real life friends.